dustingetz/dustingetz.github.io/pages/Apex strategy framework for startup work alignment.md

 		- What are they doing?
 		- How have their lives changed?
 	- Mark: My practice is to take some arbitrary distant timeframe (3 years say) and break it in half.
 I stopped at 9 months because your answer felt like a well defined, plan-able, achievable chunk to execute on.
 You can start with 15 years (to establish direction) but the intent is to focus in on what matters right now.
-- Next, figure out your 9 month milestones, which will inform your 3 month action plan.
+- Next, figure out your {3,6,9} month growth milestones, which will inform your 3 month action plan
 	- hitting the growth milestones means fixing issues blocking growth
 	- this work maps to the 3 functional areas (GTM, Eng, Finance)
 	- GTM